adbrucker/authorarchive/README.md

 | `startpage` | 1 | The pagenumber of the first page of the paper. |
 | `publication` | `UNKNOWN PUBLICATION` | Information on the publication. |

+The package also defines a command `\authorsetup{}` which allows to define key value options dynamically.
+Moreover, if a file `authorarchive.config` exists in the LaTeX search path, it will be loaded automatically.
+This allows for configuring defaults (e.g., the baseurl) easily.

 ## Embedding Bibliography Entries
 Mostly, it is hard for scientists to find the correct bibtex entry for a paper.
 One solution to this issue is to embed the respective `.bib`, `.enw`, `.ris`, or `.word.xml` file in the PDF directly.